UndeadZeratul/uzHDAddon/readme.md

 ![revolver](./screenshots/revolver.png) ![scoped-revolver](./screenshots/scoped-revolver.png)

 ### Hunter Shotgun
-The hunter has been swapped out for with Complex Doom's Shotgun sprites, then recolored to match thematically.
+The hunter has been swapped out with Complex Doom's Shotgun sprites, then recolored to match thematically.

 ![hunter](./screenshots/hunter.png)